The study is divided into 3 phases.

 Phase 2: Feasibility study

-We will be recruiting 60 people in 3 centres in Merseyside.
-They will be asked if they want to take part in the study when they attend for urgent dental care and will be given more information about it.
-Half of the people joining the study will receive the intervention material and half will just have their care as usual.
-People will be randomly allocated to receive the intervention material or not.
-Everyone will be followed up 4 months later to find out if they have been to the dentist since, when they didn’t have a problem.
+In the feasibility study patients were approached and asked whether they wanted to take part in the RETURN study when the attended for urgent dental care and were given information about the study.
+Half of the people taking part in the feasibility study received the intervention material and half just had their care as usual.
+People were randomly allocated to receive the intervention material or not.

 Phase 3: Randomised controlled trial